• Skip to main content

 Signs You Shouldn’t Ignore

-If you start to notice the following symptoms on a regular basis, you should seek advice from your doctor.
+If you start to notice the following symptoms on a regular basis, you should seek advice from your family medicine provider.
 It could mean you have arthritis.

 2. Joint Stiffness In The Morning Many people start to feel stiff in the morning when they first wake up, particularly older individuals.
 This joint stiffness should ease as you begin moving and shouldn’t last more than half an hour or so.
 If your joint stiffness doesn’t ease as you get moving or lasts for several hours a day or more, it could indicate that you have arthritis.